ravisheth/mapsseq/README.md

 	- 4uL APS
 - Place the particle in an 1.5mL tube on ice.
 Place enough solution to fully embed the particle and allow to sit on ice for 5 minutes.
 Remove excess solution and replace; this increases concentration of embedding solution to replace any PBS from the sample.
 Allow to embed for 1 hour to allow for full perfusion; cover the tube with foil to prevent premature cleavage of the reverse primer.
 - Remove any excess liquid by pipetting out, but ensure that the sample is still fully submerged under liquid.
-- Open the tube, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C for 2 to 4 hours or overnight; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
+- Open the tube, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C overnight; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
 - Extract the embedded sample from the tube, and trim excess polymer matrix with a sterile razor.
 - Ensure that sample is fully polymerized throughout.
 Wash 3 times in PBS and store in an amber tube at -80C indefinitely.